 Dr. Cloyd coordinated The Program in Social and Political Thought at Vanderbilt University from 1991-1994 where he was also a member of the faculty in Political Science.
 He managed a United States Senate race in Tennessee in 1994.
 From 1990-1991, Dr. Cloyd was a Research Fellow for the Institute for the Study of World Politics.
 Headquartered in Washington, D.C., he conducted research on technology trade and security issues in Paris, London, Bonn, and Brussels.
 Prior to joining Hendrix, Dr. Cloyd served as Executive Director of Development and Alumni Relations at the University of Arkansas at Little Rock from 1994-1997.

 Dr. Cloyd has a record of publication that includes a book and a study guide.
-The book, entitled Politics and the Human Body, is a collection of essays and was published by Vanderbilt University Press in 1995.
-The study guide is entitled The Gulf War and Just War: A Study Guide on the Persian Gulf War and deals with theories of justice and warfare.
+The book, titled Politics and the Human Body, is a collection of essays and was published by Vanderbilt University Press in 1995.
+The study guide is titled The Gulf War and Just War: A Study Guide on the Persian Gulf War and deals with theories of justice and warfare.